 As part of providing continuous feedback on performance, you can help employees identify areas for professional growth, such as the need to learn new skills.
 Upskilling your employees is especially important today as technology continues to change how we work.
 When people upskill, they gain new abilities and competencies as business requirements evolve.

 Make it a priority to invest in your workers’ professional development.
-Give them time to attend conferences, provide tuition reimbursement or pay for continuing education.
+Give them time to attend virtual conferences, provide tuition reimbursement or pay for continuing education.
 Also, don’t forget about succession planning, which can be a highly effective method for advancing professional development and building leadership skills.

 9. Recognition and rewards systems

 Every person wants to feel appreciated for the work they do.
 And in today’s “anywhere workforce,” an employer’s gratitude can make an especially big impact.
 So be sure to thank your direct reports who go the extra mile and explain how their hard work helps the organization.
 Some companies set up formal rewards systems to incentivize great ideas and innovation, but you can institute compelling recognition programs even if you have a small team or limited budget.

 What message is your time management sending to employees?
 Do you expect staff to be available around the clock?
 A healthy work-life balance is essential to job satisfaction.
 People need to know their managers understand they have lives outside of work — and recognize that maintaining balance can be even more challenging when working from home.
 Encourage employees to set boundaries and take their vacation time.
 And if late nights are necessary to wrap up a project, consider giving them extra time off to compensate.

 Many companies understand that even though they have reopened their offices, some of their employees still prefer to work remotely, at least part-time.
 Not having that option might even spur employees to resign.
 A recent Robert Half survey found that 56 percent of employees said remote work improved morale and overall work-life balance.